engkad/blog/content/posts/Half-Badger/index.md

 - Not leak testing more sections of line prior to water flow test

 Fluid system
-- NPT requires tons of thread tape, swagelok is really expensive
+- NPT requires tons of thread tape and space to twist, swagelok is really expensive
-	- coul've used more AN flared fittings
+	- could've used more AN flared fittings
 - Forgot to put zero thrust tees on vent valves - venting can be a lot of thrust!
 - Tubing for PTs should be as small as possible to minimize volume, 1/8" or something.
 Can still have length to prevent cryo temps
 - Need faster acting valves, 1s is too slow
-- Purge line needs to be lower pressure for ox side since purging during startup
+- Purge line needs an orifice to be lower pressure for ox side since purging during startup; don't want to stop lox flow
 - Need tubes to carry vent/dump LOX away from test stand

 TCA
-- forgot to put PT/TC in manifold
+- forgot to put PT/TC in injector manifold
+	- Manifold pressures/temperatures are going to be your best indicators of propellant
 	- ended up putting a tee into the inlet lines, this works fine too